GODKK-NO1/QR-code-generator/README.md

 #You will also have to install pyqrcode in your command prompt.

 #You can do it by pasting this code in the terminal or command prompt: pip install pyqrcode

+#After running the code it will ask you for the website for which you want the code.

+#After entering the website name it will create a new file in the same folder called 'QR code'.

+#you will see the QR code in that file.